Some good hints,

 Crowd Etiquette:

-Sometimes a house can become very crowded with buyers during an estate sale.
-Try to be polite and say, "Excuse
+a house can become very crowded with buyers during an estate sale.
+Try to be polite and say, "Excuse me" when someone

-me" when someone is blocking the path out of a room, etc. And try to be aware of where you are in the house and avoid
+is blocking the path out of a room, etc. And try to be aware of where you are in the house and avoid blocking entrance to

 Parking